BattleBrisket/README/README.md

 It is a shortcut.
 If we are going to work together, this should give you a useful head start on how I think, what I value, how I communicate, and where I am likely to be helpful or annoying.

 Please treat it as a conversation starter, not sacred text.
-If something here does not match your experience of working with me, I would rather hear that than preserve the illusion that I have myself perfectly figured out.
+If something here does not match your experience of working with me, I would rather hear that than preserve the illusion that I have myself perfectly figured out (and then I can update this file again).

 ## The short version